aziz-alqudsy/docker-jenkins-python/README.md

 # jenkins-demo
-dummy project for jenkins demo using :
+this is dummy project automation testing that integrated to jenkins and docker tools :
-- flask
+- python 3.7
 - pytest
+- jenkins
+- docker